D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - hot
 - cool
 - archive

 ---

 ### Answer:
 - cool

 The **archive tier** has lower costs than the cool tier.
-However, with the archive tier it may take **up to 15 hours to make the data availabkle should the need be**.
+However, with the archive tier it may take **up to 15 hours to make the data available should the need be**.

 ---